 When film-maker Quek Shio Chuan was looking for actors to play the lead roles in his semi-autobiographical Guang, he did it differently.

-Instead of picking home-grown brand names or choosing good-looking actors from Hong Kong, China or Taiwan, he bucked the industry trend by picking two relative unknowns from the Malaysian theatre and television scene.
+Instead of picking home-grown brand names or choosing good-looking actors from Hong Kong, China or Taiwan, he bucked the industry trend by picking two relative unknowns from the local theatre and television scene.

 Kyo Chen, 30, and Ernest Chong, 35, were selected because they were the best, says Quek.

-"This film was always going to be a financial risk, so I felt I might as well stay true to the spirit of the film," says Quek of his casting choices.
+"This film was always going to be a financial risk anyway, so I felt I might as stay true to the spirit of the film," says Quek, 33, of his casting choices.

 "I auditioned five or six actors and found that Ernest could do the role, so I picked him," says Quek.

-The screenplay is based on Quek's experiences growing up with an older brother who is autistic.
+The screenplay is based on Quek's own experiences growing up with an older brother who is autistic.

-"He is on the high-functioning end of the spectrum," says Quek, meaning that over time, his brother, 35, picked up social skills to complement his natural gifts, such as for mathematics and having perfect pitch.
+"He is on the high-functioning end of the spectrum," says Quek, meaning that over time, his brother, now 35, picked up social skills to complement his natural gifts such as for mathematics and also perfect pitch.

 In the film, Wen Guang is obsessed with finding objects that can play pure tones, an urge that gets him into terrible scrapes.

-Chen found that playing Wen Guang involved few words, but plenty of action, such as washing dishes, digging through rubbish tips and, in one scene, sleeping on the streets.
+Chen found that playing Wen Guang involved few words but plenty of action, such as dishwashing, digging through rubbish tips and in one scene, sleeping rough on the streets.
 Shooting that scene is a lot easier than it looks, he recalls.

 "It was pleasant to be sleeping under the bridge, laying on a piece of cardboard.
 It is in the open and nice and cool - better than an air-conditioned room."